Tuesday Tips: USC Marshall Application Essays, Tips for 2022-2023

 Because community is so vital to this USC Marshall application, the admissions office wants to know who you are as a person.
-As Bouffides explains, “We do not believe in the concept of the ‘perfect’ or ‘ideal’ candidate.
-In fact, there are more atypical candidates than typical ones, and everyone has a unique story.”
+As such, the AdCom team doesn’t subscribe to the concept of the “perfect” or “ideal” candidate.
+Everyone has a unique story.

 As you prepare your USC Marshall application, make sure to do your research.
 Remember to include talking to current and former students so that you can better understand the culture in depth.
 To learn more about the program, visit the USC Marshall website.